bp/ResSimpy/docs/index.rst

 ===================================

-ResSimpy is a Python library which provides a programming interface (API) for reading, and modifying reservoir simulator models.
+ResSimpy is a Python library which provides a programming interface (API) for reading and modifying reservoir simulator models.
 It is an Open Source project with the long term goal of allowing straightforward conversion between simulator formats.

 The repository is hosted on `GitHub <https://github.com/bp/ResSimpy>`_.
-To view some code examples to help you get started, please see :doc:`Code Examples ./code_examples`

 .. toctree::
    :maxdepth: 1